Anne Twomey (academic): Honours and personal life

 Twomey was appointed an Officer of the Order of Australia in the 2021 Queen's Birthday Honours, for "distinguished service to the law, to legal education, and to public education on constitutional matters".

 Twomey is married to Justice Mark Leeming, a judge on the New South Wales Court of Appeal.

+In 2022, Twomey started the Constitutional Clarion YouTube channel, where she publishes her work for a more general audience.
+Twomey supported the 'yes' case for the Indigenous Voice to Parliament referendum.